ron-ligsay/computer-vision/projects/semantic segmentation/README.md

 Water: #E2A929
 Unlabeled: #9B9B9B

-## Dataset Images
+## Preprocess
-Images come in many sizes: 797x644, 509x544, 682x658, 1099x846, 1126x1058, 859x838, 1817x2061,  2149x1479​
+* Images come in many sizes: 797x644, 509x544, 682x658, 1099x846, 1126x1058, 859x838, 1817x2061,  2149x1479​

-Need to preprocess so we can capture all images in a single batch. cropt to a size divisible by 256 and extract patches of size 256x256
+* Need to preprocess so we can capture all images in a single batch.
+    => cropt to a size divisible by 256 and extract patches of size 256x256

-Masks are RGB and information provided as HEX color code. need to convert hex to rgb values and then convert rgb labels to integer values and then to one hot encoded
+* Masks are RGB and information provided as HEX color code.
+    => need to convert hex to rgb values and then convert rgb labels to integer values and then to one hot encoded

 ## Predict
 predicted (segmented) images need to converted back into original rgb colors